The Bankrate promise

 By the end of the loan term, you’ll pay $298,000 in interest.
 Adding your total interest to your closing costs, you would end up paying an additional $306,000 to $318,000 over a 30-year period.
 Your total cost would be almost double that of the loan itself.

 This cost might be offset to some degree if you’re a taxpayer who itemizes deductions on your return.
 You might get some tax savings each year if you’re able to deduct your mortgage interest payments.
 If you’re married, you can deduct the interest on up to $750,000 of qualifying home loans.
 If you’re married and filing separately, that limit is halved to $375,000.
 Bankrate’s mortgage interest tax deduction calculator can offer a sense of the tax savings.

 How much money will you have left if you pay in cash?

-If you pay cash for a home, you might feel good knowing you won’t have bills arriving for your mortgage, but make sure you don’t stretch your finances too thin to accomplish that.
+If you pay cash for a home, you might feel good knowing you won’t have a big bill each month, but make sure you don’t stretch your finances too thin to accomplish that.
 You’ll still need to have an emergency fund in place, and you’ll need to have enough money to cover home maintenance and repairs.
 You’ll also want to make sure your cash purchase doesn’t impact saving for retirement or other long-term plans.

 The decision between buying a house with cash vs a mortgage hinges on your overall financial picture, not just the home itself.

-However, for retirees or those who desire to be debt-free, buying in cash can provide certainty and security that is difficult to put a price on.
-Regardless of your age or financial situation, paying in cash gives you the peace of mind that you are debt-free on your most important asset: your home.
+However, for retirees or those who desire to be debt-free, a cash purchase can provide certainty and security that is difficult to put a price on.
+Paying in cash gives you the peace of mind that you own your home — your most important asset — free and clear.